kibo-money/kibo/README.md

 ## Description

-Satonomics is a better, FOSS, Bitcoin-only, self-hostable Glassnode.
+kibō (hope) is a better, FOSS, Bitcoin-only, self-hostable Glassnode.

 While [mempool.space](https://mempool.space) gives a very micro view of the network where you can follow the journey of any address, this tool is the exact opposite and very complimentary by giving you a much more global/macro view of the flow and various dynamics of the network via thousands of charts.